Home > About Licensing > Frequently Asked Questions

 No. The Windows desktop operating system cannot be used as a "server."
 Device connection is allowed only for certain purposes (such as File Services, Print Services, Internet Information Services, Internet Connection Sharing, and Telephony Services).
 If you want to host applications and access them from multiple devices or for multiple users simultaneously, you need to license Server/CAL products.
 For more information, download the Volume Licensing brief for Licensing Windows Client and Server Operating Systems in Multiuser Scenarios.

-You can install multiple copies of the Windows operating system on the licensed device only if the device licensed for Windows 8.1 Pro is covered with active Software Assurance for Windows.
-The right to install and use additional copies of the software is granted under supplemental use rights associated with active Software Assurance for Windows.
-Note: You can use your Windows 8.1 Pro Upgrade media to reimage devices that are already licensed to run Windows 8.1.
-For more information, see the Reimaging Rights Volume Licensing brief.
+You can install multiple copies of the Windows operating system on the licensed device only if the device licensed for Windows 8.1 Enterprise is covered with active Software Assurance for Windows, as stated in the Microsoft Volume Licensing Product List.

 No. Rental Rights licenses are special, supplemental licenses for purchase by PC rental or leasing companies that buy and continue to own fleets of PCs.
 They are not designed for end-user customers.
 Learn more about Rental Rights.

 Rental Rights licenses address scenarios in which organizations rent, lease, or outsource PCs to third parties.
 The following are examples of scenarios that are in and out of the scope of the Rental Rights licenses.

 Office equipment leasing companiesBusiness service centers (for example, copy/print stores)Internet cafésHotel and airport kiosksGovernment-tendered shared access